May 4, 2009

 Then, untar the package into a directory.

-This is actually better than the previous method, as you can later easily update (using GIT) the content of the downloaded files, simply issuing a git pull command.
+This is actually better than the previous method, as you can later easily update (using git again) the content of the downloaded files, simply issuing a git pull command.

 You patch just the modified files, and you will recompile only what has changed, not the whole thing.